fredebaene/py-notes/README.md

 # py-notes
-Notes and various topics in Python
+Notes on various topics in Python